 What to do

-The sirens produce a different sound depending upon the nature of the emergency.
 If you hear the sirens while you are outside, please go inside and seek shelter immediately and refer to a television or radio for further instructions.
 Please do not call 9-1-1 for severe weather information.
 Call 9-1-1 only to report life-threatening situations.

 Responding to Severe Weather